nrposner/nvim_config/README.md

 Namely, I have Neovim mode (so you always know whether you're in normal mode, inserting, visual, or command), a git branch label, a language icon and filepath, counts of errors, warnings, and suggestions, number of lines added or deleted, cursor position on row:column, and percent-progress in the file.
 As you can see from the commented code, I used to have a clock as well, but I got rid of it because tmux had the same functionality.
 Customize this as suits your needs!

+_snacks.lua_
+A curated collection of quality-of-life improvements, once again from the creator of LazyVim.
+Mainly invisible changes for things like handling large files, nicer notifications, improved scrolling, and so on.
+A must-have.

 _lazygit.lua_
 A powerful interface for managing Git from inside Neovim.
 I've just recently started using it, but it's a keeper.
 You can quickly get an overview of all commits, branches, edited/added/staged files, and do just about everything you can do from the command like using a few keymaps.